Donor Wall at Carle Health

 Mission, Vision, & Values

-To achieve a philanthropic culture, your mission, vision, and values not only need to be clearly established and set out, but they need to be top of mind for all your stakeholders.
-Everyone at your organization needs to embrace this vision of who you are, where you’re going, and why you do what you do.
+To truly create a philanthropic culture, your mission, vision, and values must be clearly defined.
+More importantly, they need to be top-of-mind for all your stakeholders.
+Everyone in your organization needs to embrace this vision: knowing who you are, where you’re going, and why you do what you do.

 To ensure your mission, vision, and values are top of mind: